Admission is once a year. Application process and deadlines are different for international and Nordic applicants.

 10 ECTS-credits in mathematics

 At least 70 ECTS-credits in economics, but the total amount

 of courses in economics, mathematics and statistics and methods must amount to 90 ECTS-credits.
 Among the courses in economics, at least 50 ECTS-credits must be within microeconomics and macroeconomics, with at least 20 ECTS-credits in each of these categories

 You must also provide an official explanation of the

 grading and credit system at your university.
 Preferably your credits should be translated into ECTS-credits.
 Moreover, you must also provide us with an overview of your score compared to your peers at your university; i.e. are you

 among the 30% best of your peer graduates, or among the 50% best etc.?

 When considering applications from international students, the admission committee will look for applicants that meet these requirements as closely as possible.
-To ensure that the committee gets a good understanding of your background in economics please fill in the form found here

 If possible, international applicants should also provide us with their GRE-score.
 For more information about the GRE-test

 Please note that accounting, auditing, marketing or management do not count as economics